JRMurr/JRMurr.github.io/src/content/blog/vibe-coding-a-type-checkerlsp-for-nix.md

 Tix is a custom type checker/LSP for nix based on Simple Sub (algebraic subtyping) + Negation types.
 My main goal for Tix was to make the LSP experience of Nix more on par with other modern languages.
 To do that I figured the best way has to have a typechecker since it would help track what can be autocompleted and where things are defined.
-With that in mind I wanted a typechecker that has pretty inference and use type annotations on the parts that would be too hard to infer.
+With that in mind I wanted a typechecker that has strong inference and use type annotations on the parts that would be too hard to infer.

 I have used TypeScript for many years now and while its not perfect its a very pragmatic language so I wanted to bring that power to nix.